+Additions of less than 750 square feet.

 Duct systems that are documented to have been previously sealed as confirmed through field verification and diagnostic testing in accordance with procedures in WSU RS-33.

 Ducts with less than 40 linear feet in unconditioned spaces.